 Dangerous Drug Combinations

-Some drugs commonly abused by steroid users include:
+Some drugs commonly abused by Steroid users include:

-Abusing alcohol while taking steroids often leads to excessive aggression.
+Steroid users abusing other drugs often turn to Stimulants, like Cocaine and Adderall, for an energy boost and an appetite reduction.
+What many people don’t realize is that mixing Stimulants and Steroids heightens aggression and puts stress on the heart.
+Abusing alcohol while taking Steroids often leads to excessive aggression.
 Taking these substances together may have a long-term impact on behavior and can worsen an addiction.
-People abusing alcohol and steroids together may be more likely to commit violent crimes.
+People abusing alcohol and Steroids together may be more likely to commit violent crimes.

 Steroid Abuse Statistics